Festive opening hours

 The exact condition we rely on depends on how you engage with our services:

-We may also process your personal data using the following condition to help improve the service and care you receive over the course of our relationship with you:
+We may also process your personal data using the following under the following UK GDPR conditions to help improve the service and care you receive over the course of our relationship with you:

 We always balance our interests against your privacy rights to ensure your data is protected and ensure your fundamental rights and freedoms outlined under the UK GDPR are not overridden.
 We will also not process your directly identifiable health data for this purpose.